zhenga8533/bbvw-wiki/docs/pokemon/shaymin-land.md

 ### Egg Moves

-Shaymin-Land cannot learn any moves by breeding.
+Shaymin Land cannot learn any moves by breeding.

 ### Tutor Moves

-Shaymin-Land cannot learn any moves from tutors.
+Shaymin Land cannot learn any moves from tutors.